SIBERanalytics/Natural-Product-Generator/README.md

 For more advanced options (not used in this study), please visit https://github.com/skinnider/NPS-generation.git

-Figshare Link to data for training of LSTM model will be provided upon publication.
+Figshare Link to data for training of LSTM model will be provided upon publication of manuscript.

 ### Environment